xiao-mantou/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 # PSU

 A normal Gamer PC does not need more than ~500-600W - I explicitly mention it because most beginners think more is "better", it's not.
-Of course it depends if you use water cooling, lots of external devices etc (overall PSU "reserves") and if you want or not want, in the future, upgrade your rig or not (GPU/CPU might need more "power" etc).
-Stay away from "ultra" cheap PSU's!
+Of course it depends if you use water cooling, lots of external devices etc. (_overall spoken PSU "reserves"_) and if you want or not want, in the future, upgrade your rig or not (GPU/CPU might need more "power" etc).
+Stay away from "ultra" cheap PSU!

 ### When do I need really need more Watt?